pviswana/W251/homeworks/hw08/readme.md

 ## Part 3
 ### Image annotations require the coordinates of the objects and their classes; in your option, what is needed for an audio annotation?
+* Timeline of audio components that are being labelled
+* Type of audio file being annotated
+* Number of channels
+* Sampling rate of the audio
+* Equalizer settings if applicable